 As the captain of OneFamily and event chair, myself and my family have been touched by losing multiple loved ones to this disease.
-We continue the fight for those with the disease, for the first survivor, and to honor those we lost, including my recently deceased aunt Dolores Shappert, my father Henry, my aunt Josephine Cummings, uncle Bill Cummings, and immediate family Barbara Satala, Marge Noettl, Betty Schaeffer, Hugh/Maureen N., Bettye McMillan S.
+We continue the fight for those with the disease, for the first survivor, and to honor those we lost, including my aunt Dolores Shappert in 2019, my father Henry, my aunt Josephine Cummings, uncle Bill Cummings, and immediate family Barbara Satala, Marge Noettl, Betty Schaeffer, Hugh/Maureen N., Bettye McMillan S.

 Currently, Alzheimer's is 6th leading cause of death (4th in TN) and the only one in the top 10 in America that can't be prevented, cured, or even slowed.
 But what if one day it could be cured?
 By participating in the Alzheimer's Association Walk to End Alzheimer's(R) -- the world's largest annual fundraiser to fight the disease -- you can help make that beautiful day happen and change the course of these trends related to Alzheimer's.
 Over prior year numbers, trends continue to increase and therefore your help is even more critical: